Burnley v Sunderland

 Post update

-Anass Zaroury (Burnley) wins a free kick in the attacking half.
+Jordan Beyer (Burnley) wins a free kick in the defensive half.

 Post update